Local Nature Lab

 What do you know about the keystone genus, Quercus (oaks)?
 We use an 8-foot tall sculpture to jumpstart appreciation and curiosity for oaks.
 We commissioned Data Vandals to co-design and build the sculpture.
 There are four diptychs representing the four seasons of the year.
-The left side of each diptych represents the seasonal look of a red oak while the right side is decorated with medallions (ex: acorn) providing seasonal ecological data about oaks.
-View the Kickstarter Kickstarter campaign and watch a video of Quercus's outdoor debut.
+The left side of each diptych represents the seasonal look of an oak.
+The right side of the diptych is decorated with ecological and cultural information.
+View the Kickstarter Kickstarter campaign.
+Watch a video of Quercus's outdoor debut in 2022.

 Your Bird Story